zimle/notes/haskell.md

 ### Monoid

-Just a type class where the properties of a `monoid` in the mathmatical sense are listed
+Just a type class where the properties of a `monoid` in the mathematical sense are listed

 ```haskell
 -- takes concrete type as opposed to type class in functor